 To learn more about ASD’s regenerative agriculture work, check out our programs below!

-A total of 38 million people – including 1 in 5 children – are food insecure in the U.S. In Appalachia, the rate is 14% (1.5% higher than the national average).
-Climate change will further affect food security, especially in impoverished communities, by disrupting food availability, decreasing access to affordable food, and making utilization more difficult.
+A total of 38 million people – including 1 in 5 children – are food insecure in the U.S. In Appalachia, the rate of food insecurity is 1.5% higher than the national average.
+Climate change will further affect food security, especially in impoverished communities, by disrupting food availability and decreasing access to affordable food.

 Since 2012, ASD has also helped families grow more than 140,000 POUNDS of local food through home-based backyard and market gardens.
 Households buying local or growing their own food can help reduce greenhouse gas emission by 4-5%.